 Placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
 Women may have abdominal pain and tenderness and vaginal bleeding... read more (when the placenta detaches from the wall of the uterus too soon)

 Entry of the fetus's blood into the mother's bloodstream

 A prolapsed umbilical cord Umbilical Cord Prolapse Prolapse of the umbilical cord means that the cord precedes the baby through the vagina.
 When the umbilical cord prolapses, the fetus’s body may put pressure on the cord and thus cut off the... read more (when the cord comes out of the vagina before the baby)

 Problems with the umbilical cord (such as umbilical cord prolapse or a knot)

 Vasa previa Vasa Previa In vasa previa, membranes that contain blood vessels connecting the umbilical cord and placenta lie across or near the opening of the cervix—the entrance to the birth canal.
 Vasa previa may... read more (when membranes that contain blood vessels connecting the umbilical cord and placenta lie across or near the opening of cervix)

 Conditions that reduce blood flow (and thus oxygen and nutrients) to the fetus

-An infection of the membranes around the fetus (intraamniotic infection Intraamniotic Infection Intraamniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more )
+An infection of the membranes around the fetus (intraamniotic infection Intraamniotic Infection Intraamniotic infection is infection and resulting inflammation of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around... read more )